Hungryroot is a grocery shopping subscription turned meal delivery service.

 "You learn to cook so that you don't have to be a slave to recipes.
 You get what's in season, and you know what to do with it."

 Although the pre-cooked meats didn't look very appetizing in the packaging, we also found them to create some tasty food items, especially in the chicken stir fry.

 However, we did find some of the proteins to be a little salty since they already come pre-seasoned, which can be a little bit of a letdown.

-The sauces included really brought the meal kits together.
+The sauces included brought the meal kits together.
 We do suggest using more sauce than they recommend in the written recipe, which is fine since they include plenty.
-All in all, they are quick and easy healthy meals.
+All in all, they are quick and easy meals.